icenfire/gvc-web-app/README.md

 - [x] Implement custom components to be used with Formik ([Youtube](https://www.youtube.com/watch?v=FD50LPJ6bjE), [Github](https://github.com/benawad/formik-2-example/tree/master))
 - [x] Implement validation using Yup ([Youtube](https://www.youtube.com/watch?v=FD50LPJ6bjE), [Github](https://github.com/benawad/formik-2-example/tree/master))
 - [x] Join Auth and Firestore profile ([Youtube](https://www.youtube.com/watch?v=FD50LPJ6bjE), [Github](https://github.com/benawad/formik-2-example/tree/master))

+## Issues

+- 1. Rerouting after signin currently has a problem.
+After success, in the promise, the redux state for auth is not yet updated and therefore made a temporary fix by waiting 1 millisecond.
+See the 'signIn' function in 'authActions.ts'

+## Questions

+- [ ] How should we structure our database?
+In particular, if we only have members details have one source of truth on "members" collection, then users like 목사님 may end up doing 300+ reads every session.
+This could be dealt with: caching/having multiple source of truth synchronised by firefunctions/summary document
+- [ ] There is a lag between firebase auth update and redux-firebase state
+- [ ] How should we sign people up?

 ## Notes